Board of Trustees

 The Starship Foundation Board of Trustees is a voluntary group of dedicated individuals who give their time to oversee the work of our charity.
 They are leaders in business, medicine and the community.

 Martin Wiseman is a senior corporate partner with more than 30 years experience in corporate, commercial and insolvency law.
 He has advised some of New Zealand’s largest and best-known businesses on complex transactions and on their day-to-day legal needs.

-Martin is currently Country Managing Partner of DLA Piper New Zealand.
+Martin is a former country managing partner of DLA Piper New Zealand and a former chairman of DLA Piper Australia.
 He was at the forefront of the integration of the Australian and New Zealand businesses with DLA Piper.